open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## Conclusion

 Sustaining open source projects financially is a multifaceted challenge that requires a combination of strategies tailored to the project's nature and community.
 By leveraging sponsorships, corporate partnerships, bounties, dual licensing, support services, crowdfunding, and marketplace sales, developers can establish viable compensation models.
 Ultimately, the key to success lies in balancing revenue generation with the core principles of openness and community collaboration that define the open source movement.
+For more strategies, visit [open source revenue generation](https://www.license-token.com/wiki/open-source-revenue-generation).

 # References